Liposuction Procedures, Risks & Recovery

 As should have been explained to you by your surgeon, there is a limit as to how much fat can safely be removed from the body at any one time.
 So if you still feel that more fat could be removed, you may want to consider having a second procedure.

-For some people, more fat can’t be removed because their fat is what is termed as intra-abdominal fat.
-This type of fat is what is wrapped around your organs and can only be removed through exercising or dieting and not with liposuction.
+For some people, more fat can’t be removed because their fat is what is termed as intraabdominal or visceral fat.
+This type of fat is what is wrapped around your organs, and can only be removed through exercising or dieting and not with surgery.